surifirstpin/biplus_documentation/docs/FirstPin website.md

 # TURN YOUR INSIGHTS INTO ACTIONS

-AcuBi Provides A Single, Integrated Enterprise Analytics Platform By Delivering Faster And Better Insights For The Whole Business, Regardless Any Action Or Industry.
+AcuBi Provides A Single, Integrated Enterprise Analytics Platform By Delivering Faster And Better Insights For The Whole Business, Regardless Of Any Action Or Industry.

 # TURN DATA INTO OPPORTUNITY IN HAND

- Check Out How Our Business Intelligence Products And Applications Can Help You In Achieving Better Decision Making At Every Level Of Your Organization.
+ Check Out How Our Business Intelligence Products And Applications, Can Help You In Achieving Better Decision Making At Every Level Of Your Organization.

 # CREATE BEAUTIFUL DASHBOARDS AND VISUALIZATIONS IN MINUTES